bluenviron/mediamtx/README.md

 docker run --rm -it --network=host aler9/rtsp-simple-server
 ```

 The `--network=host` argument is mandatory since Docker can change the source port of UDP packets for routing reasons, and this makes RTSP routing impossible.
-This option can be avoided by disabling UDP and exposing the RTSP port:
+This issue can be avoided by disabling UDP and exposing the RTSP port:
 ```
 docker run --rm -it -e RTSP_PROTOCOLS=tcp -p 8554:8554 aler9/rtsp-simple-server
 ```